yukoba/nd4j/dependencies.md

 ### Or Jcublas (Cuda/GPUs)

-Go to our [GPU page](gpu_native_backends.html) for that.
+See our [GPU page](gpu_native_backends.html) for the versions you can choose.

-## How to find out and specify the latest version of the libraries (advanced)
+## Finding and specifying the latest version of the libraries (Advanced)

-You will find it by searching for them on: [search.maven.org](http://search.maven.org/#search%7Cga%7C1%7Cnd4j-jblas).
+They can be found on: [search.maven.org](http://search.maven.org/#search%7Cga%7C1%7Cnd4j-jblas).
 Click on the "latest version" on this screen.
 From there, you want to copy the dependency information:

 ![Alt text](../img/nd4j_maven.png)

 And paste it into the "dependencies" section of your pom.xml, which should end up looking like this in IntelliJ:

 ![Alt text](../img/nd4j_pom_after.png)